untitledbot/untitled-bot/.github/PULL_REQUEST_TEMPLATE.md

 ##### Make sure you know what you're doing before checking these.
 Create an issue if you need help to understand this.

 <!-- THIS IS FOR PROTECTION.
 PLEASE TRY TO UNDERSTAND.
 YOUR PULL REQUEST WILL BE DENIED IF YOU DO NOT AGREE.-->
-- [ ] The person(s) who committed to this code did not sample code from other places (e.g., StackOverflow) that are under licenses that require attribution or credit (or ones no license).
+- [ ] The person(s) who committed to this code did not sample code from other places (e.g., StackOverflow) that are under licenses that require attribution or credit (or ones with no license).
 - [ ] The person(s) who committed to this code allow the owner and collaborators to make final changes (e.g. change the license) without contacting the original author.

 #### Why are you contributing?